From The Story of Dartmouth, by John P. Martin:

 The belated ferry “Chebucto” successfully crossed the Atlantic in June and arrived on the 27th.
 Ferry officials wanted no repetition of the “Annex” disaster, and moored the boat at Richmond Refinery.

 On Natal Day of 1898 was held the first Trades’ Procession, and its success surpassed all expectations.
 All sorts of decorated floats were in the* long moving lim\ the most antique being the two-wheel-«‘d 18(>4 delivery truck of E. M. Walker, driven by elderly James Pynes.
 I he bicycle parade, the aquatic sports and the illuminations were carried out under ideal weather conditions.
 In that year the Town grant was $150, and the Ferry $300.

 At least four Dartmouth boys participated in the Spanish-Amer-ican war of 1898.
-They were George Colter of Tulip Street, Ferdinand Gray whose mother is mentioned on page 330, Harry Tobin and Vincent Tobin, sons of Arthur Tobin owner of “Brookhouse”.
+They were George Colter of Tulip Street, Ferdinand Gray, Harry Tobin and Vincent Tobin, sons of Arthur Tobin owner of “Brookhouse”.

 A mystery of the sea, in the shape of a sailing vessel found bottom-up off Liscomb, was towed in to our side of the harbor that summer.
 The derelict proved to be the “James M. Seaman” laden with deal from Florida for Boston.
 After the ship was righted, she was housed-over and beached to be used as a granary for Matheson’s gristmill.
 The ribs of this sturdy three-master may still be seen on the shore at the foot of Canal Street.